25 Superhero Movies That Are Worse Than Batman and Robin

 X-Men: Origins Wolverine (2009)

-The worst that the X-Men franchise has gotten in Origins: Wolverine shows what happens when a comic book movie tries to do too much with such little effort.
+Among the worst the X-Men franchise has gotten in Origins: Wolverine shows what happens when a comic book movie tries to do too much with such little effort.
 This glorified attempt at making an compelling origin story for it’s main character falls flat in every single way.
 With too many characters, overloaded subplots, endless retcons and contrivances, and insulting logic, this was about as rock bottom as it could come with this series!
 Not even the pitch perfect casting of Ryan Reynolds as Deadpool and Huge Jackman’s always reliably compelling performance as Wolverine could save this trainwreck!
 And don’t get me started with what they did with Deadpool!
 It makes me sick to my stomach!
+As much as there are folks see this film in a “so bad it’s good” way like Batman & Robin, this to me is way too much of an incoherent slog for me to enjoy even in a guilty pleasure way.
+It just plain sucks!

 Jonah Hex (2010)